George Becker (wrestler)

 George Peter Becker (January 12, 1914 – October 25, 1999) was an American professional wrestler.
 Becker was active from the 1930s to the 1970s.

 Professional wrestling career

 George Becker was born on January 12, 1914, in New York City, New York.
 During the 1930s and 1940s, he wrestled with Jack Pfefer Promotions, as well as other promotions in the Northeastern United States.
-Becker would team with his brother (kayfabe) Bobby Becker in the late 1940s and early 1950s as the Becker Brothers.
+Becker would team with his brother (kayfabe) Bobby Becker in 1947 as the Becker Brothers.
 Bobby would pass away on November 25, 1954, from leukemia at 36.
+The Becker Brothers were tag team champions when Bobby died.
+Bobby was replaced by Jack Witzig.
 He would later gain notability wrestling under the local Jim Crockett Promotions.

 Personal life

 Becker married professional wrestler Joyce Grable.